Frederick Treves (actor)

-Frederick William Treves BEM (29 March 1925 – 30 January 2012) was an English character actor with an extensive repertoire, specialising in avuncular, military and titled types.
+Frederick William Treves (29 March 1925 – 30 January 2012) was an English actor with an extensive repertoire, specialising in avuncular, military and titled types.

 Early life

 Treves attended the Nautical College, Pangbourne and in World War II he served in the Merchant Navy.
 On his first voyage his ship, the refrigerated cargo liner Waimarama, was part of the Operation Pedestal convoy to Malta.
 On 13 August 1942 Waimarama was bombed by a German Junkers Ju 88 aircraft.
 The ship's deck cargo included containers of aviation spirit that burst into flame.
 Waimarama exploded and 83 of her 107 crew were killed.

 Cadet Treves helped save several of his shipmates, including the only ship's officer to survive the sinking, Third Wireless Officer John Jackson.
 Treves, then seventeen years old, received the British Empire Medal and Lloyd's War Medal for Bravery at Sea for his actions.

-After the war he trained at the Royal Academy of Dramatic Art.
+After the war Treves trained at the Royal Academy of Dramatic Art.

 Career

-His over a hundred television credits included roles in A For Andromeda, The Cazalets, The Jewel in the Crown, A Dance to the Music of Time, The Politician's Wife, To Play the King, Lipstick on Your Collar, Summer's Lease, Bomber Harris, Trevor Griffiths' version of The Cherry Orchard, David Edgar's Destiny, The Naked Civil Servant and The Railway Children.
+Treves had over a hundred television credits, including roles in A For Andromeda, The Cazalets, The Jewel in the Crown, A Dance to the Music of Time, The Politician's Wife, To Play the King, Lipstick on Your Collar, Summer's Lease, Bomber Harris, Trevor Griffiths' version of The Cherry Orchard, David Edgar's Destiny, The Naked Civil Servant, Mr. Bean, and The Railway Children.